sadasant/uploader-js/README.md

   😬 🔒 ☠️
 - I'm missing a user interface 🙈 I hope the fact that I'm using webpack highlights that I know a fair bit about building user interfaces.
-I'm not saying that using webpack makes you be good at building user interfaces (one doesn't imply the other), I'm just saying I've built a bunch and I will keep building them, just probably not for this project 😬
+I'm not saying that using webpack makes you good at building user interfaces (one doesn't imply the other), I'm just saying I've built a bunch and I will keep building them, just probably not for this project 😬